SamMartin92/milestone-project-heritage-housing-issues/README.md

 * Heuristics: Currently, we have no reliable means of estimating the sale price of a house in Ames, Iowa.
 While our client is quite knowledgeable about house prices in her native Belgium, what makes a house attractive or valuable in Iowa is unknown.
    * Within our project hypotheses, we have made some predictions but these are to be validated.

-* The training data to fit our model comes from a publily available Kaggle dataset.
+* The training data to fit our model comes from a publicly available Kaggle dataset.
 The dataset contains 1,460 rows of data, each representing a house sold in Ames, Iowa and containing up to 24 features, which hold data relating to a specific attribute of the house.
-  * The TrainSet of the data containfs 'SalePrice' as the target variable and all other varaibles, apart from, in the current iteration of our pipeline, 'EnclosedPorch' and 'WoodDeckSF'.
+  * The TrainSet of the data contains 'SalePrice' as the target variable and all other variables.

 ## Dashboard Design
-* List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.
-* Eventually, during the project development, you may revisit your dashboard plan to update a give feature (for example, in the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)

 1. Page 1: Project Summary
    * Background and reason for inception of our project.
    * Our business requirements are set out.
    * The source and context of our dataset is explained.
-A table eplaining each feature of our dataset is available to view.
+A table explaining each feature of our dataset is available to view.

  2. Page 2: Sale Price Correlation Study
     * This page was designed to answer our Business Requirement 1.
     * It contains the output of our correlation study which has taken place in the SalesPriceStudy notebook.
-    * A portion of our dataset is displayed and its context is explained..
+    * A portion of our dataset is displayed, and its context is explained.
-    * The conclusions of our correlation study are presented and a select box feature allows the user to choose a feature, from among those most strongly correlated with the sale price of a home, against Sale Price ranges.
+    * The conclusions of our correlation study are presented, and a select box feature allows the user to choose a feature, from among those most strongly correlated with the sale price of a home, against Sale Price ranges.
     * Further information on correlation within our dataset is presented also:
-       * Heatmaps displaying correlation levels bewteen variables can be viewed through checkboxes.
+       * Heatmaps displaying correlation levels between variables can be viewed through checkboxes.
        * A heatmap displaying PPS levels can be viewed through a checkbox.

 3. Page 3: Project Hypotheses
-    * Before analysis, it was known that we would want a page to describe our prject hypotheses, our conclusions and how we validated them.
+    * Before analysis, it was known that we would want a page to describe our project hypotheses, our conclusions and how we validated them.
-    * This page confirms hypothesess 1 & 3:
+    * This page confirms hypotheses 1 & 3:
        * Larger Houses (those with greater 1stFlrSF) tend to sell at higher prices.
        * Homes with garages tend to sell at higher prices than those without, and those with large garages sell at higher prices.
     * This page shows hypothesis to be inconclusive: